 Since 2017 I have judged, evaluated, edited, or proofread over 250 projects and manuscripts, and if you’re curious about the published titles and authors, jump over to view my list of edited titles, published in the following portfolios:

-Clients Who Have Placed in Prestigious Writing Contests
+Clients Who Have Placed in Writing Contests

 - Michele McCarthy.
-Picture Book, Selah Awards.
-2020
+Picture Book.
+Daddy and Me (Selah Awards.
+2020, nominated)

-While I’ve worked with many great clients—from beginning to best-selling writers, various faith-based groups, and publishers—I’d love to work with you too!
+While I’ve worked with many great clients—from emerging to best-selling writers, various faith-based groups, and publishers—I’d love to work with you too!
 As an editor, I value you and your work.
 You’ve written a book—that’s huge!
 That’s one perfect step in the right direction!

-As a writer, I totally get your feelings of excitement mixed with dread.
-Here’s what one client said of my ghostwriting draft development ability, “Tisha did a phenomenal, impressive job on reworking the content for this piece of the book, in particular, into something far better than what the author gave us” (—Adam Swiger, Managing Editor, Speak It To Book), so I’ve been there, trembling with each word, unsure how to form the next one.
+As a writer, I completely understand your feelings of excitement mixed with dread.
+Here’s what one client said of my draft development ability, “Tisha did a phenomenal, impressive job on reworking the content for this piece of the book, in particular, into something far better than what the author gave us” (Adam Swiger, Managing Editor, Speak It To Book), so I’ve been there, trembling with each word, unsure how to form the next one.